hello-robot/stretch_ros2/stretch_deep_perception/README.md

 *stretch_deep_perception* provides demonstration code that uses open deep learning models to perceive the world.

-This code depends on the stretch_deep_perception_models repository, which should be installed under ~/stretch_user/ on your Stretch RE1 robot.
+This code depends on the stretch_deep_perception_models repository, which should be installed under ~/stretch_user/ on your Stretch robot.

 Link to the stretch_deep_perception_models repository: https://github.com/hello-robot/stretch_deep_perception_models

 ## Getting Started Demos

-There are four demonstrations for you to try.
+There are two demonstrations for you to try.

 ### Face Estimation Demo

 First, try running the face detection demonstration via the following command:

 ```
-roslaunch stretch_deep_perception stretch_detect_faces.launch
+ros2 launch stretch_deep_perception stretch_detect_faces.launch.py
 ```

 RViz should show you the robot, the point cloud from the camera, and information about detected faces.
 If it detects a face, it should show a 3D planar model of the face and 3D facial landmarks.
 These deep learning models come from OpenCV and the Open Model Zoo (https://github.com/opencv/open_model_zoo).

-You can use the keyboard_teleop commands within the terminal that you ran roslaunch in order to move the robot's head around to see your face.
+You can use the keyboard_teleop commands within the terminal that you ran the launch in order to move the robot's head around to see your face.

 ```